audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 Parameter | Type | Description
 --------- | ---- | -----------
 `options` | [Options Parameters](#options-parameters) Object (See Below) | The options to use when quick matching.
-`libraryItemIds` | Array of String | The IDs of library items to quick match.
+`libraryItemIds` | Array of String | The IDs of library items to quickly match.

 #### Options Parameters